lguadal/Batemangradients_coucals/README.md

 [**`tables/estimatediff/`**](https://github.com/lguadal/Batemangradients_coucals/tree/main/tables/estimatediff) outputs of estimated differences in slopes and selection opportunities in both coucal species.

 ### Datasets description:
 - For each provided data set, we include details on the variables presented.
-Each row the associated information of an individual bird.
+Each row shows the associated information of an individual bird.
 - Standardized values of mating and reproductive success are generated directly through the analysis in the Rmarkdown scripts.

 [**`data`**](https://github.com/lguadal/Batemangradients_coucals/tree/main/data) CSV files associated to the statistical analyses in the study.